<meta name="robots" content="noindex">

 25

-Licensing Program Analyst (LPA) Nadia Shahbazian conducted an unannounced continuation of the required One Year inspection, dated 07/17/2025.
-LPA met with Executive Director, Mary Jane Rodriguez and explained the reason for the visit.
-Current census is 117 residents, 90 residents residing in the Assisted Living portion of the facility and 27 residents in the Memory Care unit.
+Licensing Program Analysts (LPA) Nadia Shahbazian and Michael Cava, conducted an unannounced Required One year inspection.
+LPAs met with Executive Director, Mary Jane Rodriguez and explained the reason for the visit.
+LPAs utilized the Compliance and Regulatory Enforcement (CARE) tools.

 Continued on 809-C